WPP-Public/Potato-ACE/src/ace/components/tooltip/README.md

 ## Usage

 Tooltips are initially hidden and become visible when the target receives keyboard focus, the mouse hovers over the target, a user touches the target on a touch screen device for a short period of time, or due to a dispatched custom event.
 They are hidden again once the target loses keyboard focus, the mouse pointer leaves the target, <kbd>Escape</kbd> is pressed while the target is focused or due to a dispatched custom event.
 Tooltips can be disabled entrely by adding the `disabled` attribute to them, preventing them from becoming visible.

+Each Tooltip is aware of it's position within the window and ensures that it is fully visible in the viewport.
+A Tooltip will hence appear aligned to the bottom center of the target if there is enough space, otherwise it will appear above and/or aligned to the right edge or left as necessary.
+An example demonstrating this can be seen in the **Examples** section.

 Note that the keydown event for <kbd>Escape</kbd> is prevented from bubbling using [Event.stopPropagation](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation) to prevent undesired side effects such as closing a Modal the Tooltip target is in.